Skip to main content

 Children's home

 Rhotia Valley Children’s Home is a safe orphanage for children from the local community.
+When co-CEOs Nele & Koenraad visited this place in 2018, they were blown away by this project.
 The organisation helps children without a family to build a future.
-A future with opportunities!
 They provide the children with primary education and encourage those who grew up in the orphanage to continue studying.

 Kerani Philipot-Nade